 Newport News swung hard to the starboard to unmask the battery and commence firing.
 Within minutes, the contact appeared to be on fire.
 CIC then informed the bridge of two additional patrol boats 16,000 yards dead ahead.
 Newport News came hard port to bring its guns to bear on the new targets—a heading that now put the ship on a collision course with the shoals of Ile de Norway.

 The zigzagging approach of the patrol boats combined with darkness and the confusing effect of the cruiser’s own fire made it difficult for the large cruiser to sink these tiny targets.
 When a call came in from Providence about a possible fourth contact, Holloway told Zartman that he was going to call in air support.
-“Attention any Seventh Fleet aircraft in the vicinity of Haiphong,” Holloway announced on a special Navy frequency reserved for such emergencies, “This is Jehova himself aboard USS Newport News with a shore bombardment force in Haiphong Harbor.
+“Attention any Seventh Fleet aircraft in the vicinity of Haiphong,” Holloway announced on a special Navy frequency reserved for such emergencies, “This is Blackbeard (Commander Seventh Fleet, personal call sign) himself aboard USS Newport News with a shore bombardment force in Haiphong Harbor.
 We are engaged with several surface units and need some illumination to help us sort things out.”

 Following the engagement, Newport News rendezvoused with Providence and Robison and steamed southward along Vietnam’s coastline to the area of Quang Tri Province to provide Army of the Republic of Vietnam (ARVN) troops with naval gunfire support.

-If you would like to read more stories about naval warship combat actions in Vietnam as recounted in my book “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+If you would like to read about my journey from the Midwest to serving on board a Gearing class destroyer in Vietnam as recounted in, “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.

 If you would like to purchase a copy signed by the author, George Trowbridge, with a “Striking Eight Bells” bookmark use this link: “Get a signed copy.”